 But decorate wisely.
 No one goes to block parties for the decorations 🙂 .
 I opted to make the station signs into decorative banners.
-Make your own by printing off this Block Party Banner in colorful paper cutting along the lines.
+Make your own by printing off the Block Party Banner in colorful paper cutting along the lines (scroll down to get your copy).
 Punch two holes at the top and string ribbon through each.
 Adding a colorful table cloth and bright colored napkins were a perfect punch of color.

 No block party is complete without some fabulous drinks!
 Woodbridge by Robert Mondavi is the perfect wine for sharing.
 We grabbed several bottles of their Chardonnay, Cabernet Sauvignon, Pinot Noir, and Sauvignon Blanc for our ‘drinks station’.
 Making ANY occasion more fun, the Woodbridge by Robert Mondavi has been around for over 30 years!
 It was a huge hit with our guests.
 Make sure to whip out a wine opener or two and a couple thick markers for guests to label their glasses with.
 Self service is KEY for a neighborhood block party.

-Keep your Woodbridge by Robert Mondovi Chardonnay and Sauvignon Blanc cool with colorful frozen water balloons!
+Keep your drinks cool with colorful frozen water balloons!
 No more ice melting all over your beverages.
 Plus it’s an easy way to add another pop of color to your display!